skhakimov/secret-sharing/README.txt

 Only standard python libraries are being used.
 No need to install additional modules.

+Demo available for GUI: http://youtu.be/FajKgzJ0KiE and CLI: http://youtu.be/zR7GKyLYBYM

 The program consists of following files: interpolate.py: file that contains the interpolate class secret.py: file that contains the class to generate a secret